 Provides the competency based practice and testing of skills presented in the companion lecture course.
 Those skills include all the required skills of the National Emergency Medical Services Education Standards for the Emergency Medical Technician plus the additional skills of esophageal intubation, intravenous maintenance and automated defibrillation.
 Includes strenuous skills such as lifting and patient carrying.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this equivalent HCC placement test scores.
+Co-requisites: EMS 1119L, EMS 1431